Verizon Fios vs. Spectrum Internet

 Verizon’s listed download speeds fall in line with most ISPs, and thanks to the Fios fiber network, you’ll also get excellent maximum upload speeds.
 Fast upload speeds will make it easier to back files up into the cloud or do your Sunday night family Zoom call.

 Verizon Fios doesn’t require contracts, so you’ll have flexibility if you want Verizon Fios service for less than a year.
 Unlike most ISPs, Verizon won’t automatically increase prices after a year, so you’ll save money if you’re a long-term Verizon customer and won’t need to jump between ISPs to chase the lowest possible deal.

 The biggest issue with Fios is Verizon’s limited coverage.
 If you’re not on a small chunk of the eastern seaboard of the United States, you won’t be getting Fios at the moment.
 Nine states currently have Verizon Fios coverage:

-For potential Spectrum customers, the Spectrum Internet package just isn’t a great option.
-With a maximum download speed of only 100 Mbps, the package can work if you just need internet for one or two people, but it’ll buckle if multiple people are taking regular video calls or streaming TV shows.
+For potential Spectrum customers, the Spectrum Internet package is a decent option.
+With a maximum download speed of 200 Mbps (wireless speeds may vary), the package can work if your household is taking regular video calls or streaming TV shows.

 Spectrum Internet Ultra will be the best option for most customers, because the package offers better home internet speeds for the price.
-With maximum download speeds of 400 Mbps, more people at your house can download files or watch Netflix without a hiccup.
+With maximum download speeds of 400 Mbps (wireless speeds may vary), more people at your house can download files or watch Netflix without a hiccup.

 Like with most cable internet providers, Spectrum’s upload speeds are decent, but nothing to write home about.
 Spectrum’s coverage area stretches across 41 states including Texas, New York, and California.